-Anonymous asked: Why do you update so rarely?
+Anonymous said: Why do you update so rarely?

 I’ll try to assume that you’re asking because you watch and like the blog - for which I thank you.